-To succeed as a small business owner in the uncertain such as living in the world with Covid19, you need to shift your approach to productivity, so you’re able to adapt to the changes ahead quickly as a real estate business investor.
+How to succeed as a small business owner in the uncertain such as living in the world during the pandemic?.
+You need to maintain your productivity amidst Covid-19 so you’ll adapt to the changes ahead.

 Set Alternative Goals to keep moving forward

-When an unexpected event renders a strategy irrelevant or impractical, there’s no clear path forward, and you’re left wondering, “what next?”
+When an unexpected event renders, there’s no clear path forward, and you’re left wondering, “what next?”
 The lack of alternative ways to a narrow definition of success is a major productivity killer.

-Setting specific, ambitious goals is considered a foundation of productivity.
+Setting specific ambitious goals is considered a foundation of productivity.
 However, goals that are so specific that they’re based on single strategies are a significant liability for your productivity.
-To avoid this issue, research shows that you should measure performance based on progress toward cross-functional outcomes instead of single-strategy goals.
+Research shows that you should measure performance based on progress toward cross-functional outcomes instead of single-strategy goals.

 Here’s an example: